-Measure MH11: Case Management Services for Adults with MMI - persons with MMI who received a case management service (ICIS service codes = 204, 225, or 226) in the quarter.
+Measure MH11: Case Management and Individual Rehabilitation Services for Adults with MMI - persons with MMI who received a case management or individual rehab service (ICIS service codes = 204, 225, or 226) in the quarter.

-Numerator: Persons with MMI receiving a case management service during the quarter X100.
+Numerator: Persons with MMI receiving a case management or individual rehab service during the quarter X 100.